Who am I?Interests Projects Politics

 hierarchy of needs

-The idea is that humans are driven to fulfill their needs in a basic sequence.
+The idea of the Hierarchy of Needs is that humans are driven to fulfill their needs in a basic sequence.
 At the base of the hierarchy are the most basic physical needs, such as food, water and oxygen, without which life is not possible at all.
 As each level of needs becomes fulfilled, the higher levels of needs begin to assert themselves, driving a person to seek satisfaction in areas such as safety, belongingness, esteem, cognitive or intellectual fulfillment and aesthetics.

 At each level, the theory goes, the person grows closer to their full potential, until they fully realize it or become "self-actualized".
 Once a person is self-actualized, they gain access to states known as peak experiences, and some models show that they are driven to help others, moving to an even higher phase known as "self-transcendence".